mmcinnestaylor/Programming-Contest-Suite/docs/usage/account_registration.md

 {: .highlight-title }
 > Didn't receive an email?
 >
->  Check your spam/junk folder if you do not receive an email within a few minutes after signup.
+>  If you do not receive an email within a few minutes after signup, first check your spam/junk folder.
 If the message is still missing, head over to the site's contact page for links to receive assistance from the contest organizers.

 ## Next Steps

-Once your account is activated, check out the [Profile Management Guide]({{ site.url }}/usage/profile_management.html) for information pertaining to completing your account setup!
+Once your account is activated, check out the [Account Management Guide]({{ site.url }}/usage/account_management.html) for information pertaining to completing your account setup!